Explicit non-special divisors of small degree, algebraic geometric hulls, and LCD codes from Kummer extensions: Explicit non-special divisors of small degree

-Ballet and Le Brigand \cite{BB} prove the existence of non-special divisors of degree $g-1$ (resp., of degree $g$) for curves of genus $g \geq 2$ over fields of size $q \geq 2$ (resp., $q \geq 3$).
+Ballet and Le Brigand \cite{BB} proved the existence of non-special divisors of degree $g-1$ (resp., of degree $g$) for function fields of genus $g \geq 2$ over fields of size $q \geq 2$ (resp., $q \geq 3$).
 In particular, they show the following.